DiegoMartinezGlez/RaspberryWorkshop/README.md

 # RaspberryWorkshop

+Raspberry mini tutorials collection for begginers
-Raspberry scripts and tips ... work in progress ...
+... work in progress ...

 ### Static IP setup:
 Set a static IP for your raspberry device, using Raspbian or any other linux distribution